mwlang/sequel_plus/README.md

 Example tasks that are available:

-* rake db:desc[table]              # Displays schema of table
+* rake sq:desc[table]              # Displays schema of table
-* rake db:fields[table]            # Displays simple list of fields of table in sorted order
+* rake sq:fields[table]            # Displays simple list of fields of table in sorted order
-* rake db:migrate                  # Migrate the database through scripts in db/migrate and update db/schema.rb by in...
+* rake sq:migrate                  # Migrate the database through scripts in db/migrate and update db/schema.rb by in...
-* rake db:migrate:down[step]       # Reverts to previous schema version.
+* rake sq:migrate:down[step]       # Reverts to previous schema version.
-* rake db:migrate:new[table,verb]  # Creates a new migrate script.
+* rake sq:migrate:new[table,verb]  # Creates a new migrate script.
-* rake db:migrate:redo             # Rollbacks the database one migration and re-migrates up.
+* rake sq:migrate:redo             # Rollbacks the database one migration and re-migrates up.
-* rake db:migrate:up[version]      # Runs the "up" for a given migration VERSION.
+* rake sq:migrate:up[version]      # Runs the "up" for a given migration VERSION.
-* rake db:reset                    # Drops all tables and recreates the schema from db/schema.rb
+* rake sq:reset                    # Drops all tables and recreates the schema from db/schema.rb
-* rake db:rollback                 # Rolls the schema back to the previous version.
+* rake sq:rollback                 # Rolls the schema back to the previous version.
-* rake db:schema:drop              # drops the schema, using schema.rb
+* rake sq:schema:drop              # drops the schema, using schema.rb
-* rake db:schema:dump              # Dumps the schema to db/schema.db
+* rake sq:schema:dump              # Dumps the schema to db/schema.db
-* rake db:schema:load              # loads the schema from db/schema.rb
+* rake sq:schema:load              # loads the schema from db/schema.rb
-* rake db:schema:version           # Returns current schema version
+* rake sq:schema:version           # Returns current schema version
-* rake db:show[table]              # Displays content of table or lists all tables
+* rake sq:show[table]              # Displays content of table or lists all tables
-* rake db:tables                   # Displays a list of tables in the database
+* rake sq:tables                   # Displays a list of tables in the database

 These tasks will expect migrations to be in db/migration that is based off the folder your Rakefile resides in.
-If you wish to change the location of the "db" folder, simply declare :environment task and set APP_ROOT folder to be something other than the folder the Rakefile is residing in.
+If you wish to change the location of the "db" folder, simply declare :environment task and set SEQUEL_PLUS_APP_ROOT constant to be something other than the folder the Rakefile is residing in.

+The rake tasks were constructed to fairly independent of the project environment they're injected into.
+To avoid name space collision, the "db" namespace has been deprecated and the "sq" namespace adopted as of 0.2.0.

 # Note on Patches/Pull Requests

+0.2.0
+* top-level namespace changed from "db" to "sq"
+* designed and tested to work seamlessly with Padrino and Ramaze projects

+0.1.5
 * This release adds rake tasks
 * last release adds an export facility to the Sequel::Dataset